Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/requirements/features-and-requirements.md

 - SmartWeights will give users feedback and information about their weightlifting form after each workout.
 - SmartWeights will require registration using a Google Account or Apple Account.
 - The main page of the app will appear first and have a tutorial prompt for new users
+    - The user will be able revisit the tutorial prompt.
 - The tutorial will be demonstrated by SmartWeights' generic pet.
 - The app will recognize voice commands to initiate a workout starting
 - After each workout the system generates personalized reports and analytics for users.
 - During the process of the user workout it will provide real-time feedback on the user's action such as correcting posture, velocity, or speed.
+- The user will be able to revisit the reports at any given time post-workout.
 - The app will award the users with digital currency based on their workout achievement
     - There will be a tab for a shop dedicated to buying costumes/accessories for your Virtual Pet with in-game currency
 - The pet will have a level up system and a health system